-The SEC filed a civil lawsuit against our company in U.S. District Court for the Eastern District of Wisconsin on August 10, 2011.
+The SEC filed a civil lawsuit against the Parent in U.S. District Court for the Eastern District of Wisconsin on August 10, 2011.
 The action arises out of our role in investments made by five Southeastern Wisconsin school districts (the "school districts") in transactions involving collateralized debt obligations ("CDOs").
 These transactions are described in more detail below in connection with the civil lawsuit filed by the school districts.
 The SEC has asserted claims under Section 15c(1)(A), Section 10b and Rule 10b-5 of the Exchange Act and Sections 17a(1), 17a(2) and 17a(3) of the Securities Act.
 The claims are based upon both alleged misrepresentations and omissions in connection with the sale of the CDOs to the school districts, as well as the allegedly unsuitable nature of the CDOs.
 On October 31, 2011, we filed a motion to dismiss the action for failure to state a claim.
 The District Court granted in part and denied in part our motion to dismiss, and as a result the SEC has amended its complaint.
+We answered, denied the substantive allegations of the amended complaint and asserted various affirmative defenses.
 We believe, based upon currently available information and review with outside counsel, that we have meritorious defenses to the SEC's lawsuit and intend to vigorously defend the SEC's claims.

 We were named in a civil lawsuit filed in the Circuit Court of Milwaukee, Wisconsin (the "Wisconsin State Court") on September 29, 2008.
-The lawsuit was filed against our company, the Parent, as well as Royal Bank of

-Canada Europe Ltd. ("RBC"), and certain other RBC entities (collectively the "RBC entities") by the school districts and the individual trustees for other post-employment benefit ("OPEB") trusts established by those school districts (collectively the "Plaintiffs").
+The lawsuit was filed against Stifel Nicolaus, the Parent, as well as Royal Bank of Canada Europe Ltd. ("RBC"), and certain other RBC entities (collectively the "RBC entities") by the school districts and the individual trustees for other post-employment benefit ("OPEB") trusts established by those school districts (collectively the "Plaintiffs").
 This lawsuit relates to the same transactions that are the subject of the SEC action noted above.
-We entered into a settlement of the Plaintiffs' lawsuit against our company in March, 2012.
+As we previously disclosed, we entered into a settlement of the Plaintiffs' lawsuit against Stifel Nicolaus and the Parent in March, 2012.
 The settlement provides the potential for the Plaintiffs to obtain significant additional damages from the RBC entities.
-The school districts are continuing their lawsuit against RBC, and we are pursuing claims against the RBC entities to recover payments we have made to the school districts, and our company for fraud, negligent misrepresentation, strict liability misrepresentation and information negligently provided for the guidance of others based upon our role in connection with the school districts' purchase of the CDOs.
-RBC has also asserted claims against our company for civil conspiracy and conspiracy to injure in business based upon our company's settlement with the school districts and pursuit of claims against the RBC entities.
+The school districts are continuing their lawsuit against RBC, and we are pursuing claims against the RBC entities to recover payments we have made to the school districts and for amounts owed to the OPEB trusts.
+Subsequent to the settlement, RBC asserted claims against the school districts, Stifel Nicolaus and the Parent for fraud, negligent misrepresentation, strict liability misrepresentation and information negligently provided for the guidance of others based upon our role in connection with the school districts' purchase of the CDOs.
+RBC has also asserted claims against Stifel Nicolaus and the Parent for civil conspiracy and conspiracy to injure its business based upon the settlement by Stifel Nicolaus and the Parent with the school districts and pursuit of claims against the RBC entities.
+We have moved to dismiss RBC's claims against us that are based on the settlement agreement with the school districts.
+The Motion to Dismiss was denied by the court, and we will file our Answer on or before September 23, 2013.
 We believe we have meritorious legal and factual defenses to the claims asserted by RBC and we intend to vigorously defend those claims.